iam-avinash-jagtap/2-Tier-Application-Deployment-Using-Docker_Contianer/readme.md

 git clone https://github.com/iam-avinash-jagtap/2-Tier-Application.git
 cd 2-Tier-Application/
 ```
-You are in your application diretory
+Now You are in your Application Diretory
  ---
 # Step 4:- Write Dockerfile for you application
 1. Write a Dockerfile to Build the Image of Your Application.